axdithyaxo/axdithyaxo/README.md

 Hi, I’m Aadithya Vishnu Sajeev

-I’m a Master’s graduate in Secure Software Engineering at Dublin City University with a strong focus on AI, NLP, and Retrieval-Augmented Generation (RAG) systems.
+I’m a Master’s graduate in Data Analytics at Dublin City University with a strong focus on AI, NLP, and Retrieval-Augmented Generation (RAG) systems.
 My work blends machine learning, AI safety, and systems engineering to build privacy-preserving, production-grade AI applications.

 What I Do